 Grow beetroot from the bulb and enjoy the unique taste and health benefits they have to offer.

 For hundreds of years, beetroots have been known to be a common culinary ingredient.
-The quite versatile when it comes to the applications.
+They are quite versatile when it comes to applications.

-You can use them to make a tasty puree, to add color to your soup, make a vegetable salad or simply as a red garnish.
+You can use them to make a tasty puree, add color to your soup, make a vegetable salad, or simply as a red garnish.
 They are known commonly for their striking red color and slightly sweet taste.
 This precious vegetable is pretty easy to grow.

 Details for Growing Beetroot